Program Pricing

 It is a structured investment in how your brain functions day-to-day.

-Most people who come to us have already tried multiple approaches—therapy, medications, supplements, or other modalities.
-Many of those were helpful, but something fundamental didn’t change.
+Most people who come to us have already tried multiple approaches — therapy, medications, supplements, or other modalities.
+Some of those may have helped, but something fundamental still wasn’t changing.

 What to Expect